Select Page

 Accredited Members

-ACCS accreditation is among the most challenging of any accreditation in k-12 education, classical or conventional.
+ACCS accreditation is among the most thorough of any accreditation in k-12 education, classical or conventional.
 Our schools conform to rigorous classical Christian academic practices and philosophy – no other accreditor provides this assurance to parents.
 Our accredited schools operate independently of state or federal governance.
 Learn more here.

-Note that full membership is a pre-requisite for Accreditation.
+Note that Full membership is a pre-requisite for Accreditation.

 Are you an ACCS Member?
-Begin your Accreditation application here.

 Full Members